ohishim/trec/README.md

         ```
         Then, you can proceed the next step.
     1. If "no":
+      you have a figure of trends for each group.
+      This figure can be reconstructed by `plot(res2$fig.trends)`.
-      you select target trends as `tnum` and then, can proceed the next step.
+      Then, you select target trends as `tnum` and can proceed the next step.

 1. If "no":
   trec procedure terminates and you have group numbers as `trn` object.